Keyboard layout: People's Republic of China

-Keyboards used in the People's Republic of China are standard or slightly modified English US (QWERTY) ones without extra labelling, while various IMEs are employed to input Chinese characters.
+Keyboards used in the People's Republic of China are standard or slightly modified English US (QWERTY) ones without extra labelling, while various input method editors (IMEs) are employed to input Chinese characters.
 The most common IMEs are Hanyu pinyin-based, representing the pronunciation of characters using Latin letters.
-However, keyboards with labels for alternative structural input methods such as Wubi method can also be found, although those are usually very old products and are extremely rare, as of 2015.
+However, keyboards with labels for alternative structural input methods such as the Wubi method can also be found, although those are usually very old products and are extremely rare, as of 2015.

 Taiwan

-Computers in Taiwan often use Zhuyin (bopomofo) style keyboards (US keyboards with bopomofo labels), many also with Cangjie method key labels, as Cangjie is a popular method for typing in Traditional Chinese.
-The bopomofo style keyboards are in lexicographical order, top-to-bottom left-to-right.
+Computers in Taiwan often use Zhuyin (bopomofo) style keyboards (US keyboards with bopomofo labels), many also with Cangjie method key labels, as Cangjie is a popular method for typing in traditional Chinese characters.
+The bopomofo style keyboards are in lexicographical order, from top to bottom and left to right.
 The codes of three input methods are typically printed on the Chinese (traditional) keyboard: Zhuyin (upper right); Cangjie (lower left); and Dayi (lower right).